 I would call them the “good guys”; they are commonly referred to as ethical hackers or cyber experts.
-Their online or cyber works are hugely bound by rule and regulation as well s code of conduct provided by the government.
+Their online or cyber works are hugely bound by rule and regulation as well as the code of conduct provided by the government.
 You can also hire one to help you fix loopholes in your personal system.

 Grey hat hackers

 They fall in a category of their own; in between black hat and white hat hackers.
 Usually, they are not bound or certified by the government to conduct legit hacks.

 They work with sound and ill intentions; they can use their hacking skills for personal gains and thus making them black hat hackers.
 However, in most instances, they will exploit internet loopholes and share them with the public so that everyone benefits.